-As stewards of the nation's largest inventory of Federally owned or managed historic properties, DoD strives to maintain, promote, and interpret the resources it manages, both to support the mission and to preserve military heritage for future generations.
-Cultural resources are mission enhancing assets, connecting our fighting men and women with their proud history and traditions.
-The Department continues to use and maintain some of the nation's most prized cultural properties as an integral part of mission support and readiness.
+The DoD maintains thousands of historic and culturally significant resources that form an integral part of mission support and readiness.
+The Department's cultural resources are the Nation's heritage and DoD holds these assets in trust for all Americans.
+As stewards of the Nation's largest inventory of federally managed historic properties, DoD strives to maintain, promote, and interpret the cultural resources it manages, both to support the defense mission and to preserve the country's military heritage for future generations.
+Cultural resources are mission enhancing assets that connect our fighting men and women with their proud history and traditions.

-The DoD historic property portfolio includes a total of 73 National Historic Landmarks, 694 entries on the National Register for Historic Places, and over 19,000 individual historic properties including over 16,700 known archaeological sites and 3,200 historic buildings.
-The majority of these resources are managed at the installation level by the Services, working closely with various stakeholders, including Indian tribes, State Historic Preservation Offices, and the Advisory Council on Historic Preservation.
-This ensures DoD’s compliance with applicable Federal laws, Executive Orders, and regulations, while simultaneously supporting the multiple missions of DoD.
+The DoD historic property portfolio includes 43 individual National Historic Landmarks, 2,742 National Historic Landmark contributing properties, 1,874 individual and contributing historic structures listed in the National Register of Historic Places, and over 28,000 historic properties, including more than 13,000 archaeological sites and nearly 15,000 historic structures considered eligible for inclusion in the National Register of Historic Places.
+Military Services and other DoD Components manage these cultural resources at the installation level and work closely with public stakeholders, including American Indian and Alaska Native tribes, Native Hawaiian Organizations, State Historic Preservation Officers, and the Advisory Council on Historic Preservation.
+Sound cultural resources stewardship ensures DoD’s compliance with applicable historic preservation Federal laws, Executive Orders, and regulations in support of the defense mission.